List of Expenses to Help You Budget the Cost of Moving to Australia.

 Wow, when I started writing this post, I had no idea it was going to be this long.
 I hope I haven’t overwhelmed you.

-Is there anything that I need to add to help you better estimate the cost of your move to Sydney?
+Is there anything that I need to add to help you better estimate the cost of your move to Australia?
 I’ve tried to be as complete as possible, but I’m sure that I’ve left off something.